If a disabled employee is off work for a reason related to their disability, you should always consider whether any Reasonable Adjustments

 - For example, an employee becomes disabled because of a back injury.
 After talking to the employee and taking specialist advice the employer decides there are no adjustments that can be made to the present role.
 A different post at the same level of seniority is vacant and the employee is given the opportunity to transfer.

-"Flexible Working – The Law and Good Practice – A Guide for Employers
+"Flexible Working – A Guide for Employers

 provides information on the reasonable adjustment duty and flexible working arrangements for disabled employees.
 The Commission also provides free training for employers